kamranmuazzam/aca-demia/pages/Hydatiform Mole.md

 	- Evaculation & Curettage
 		- Disadvantage : If there is solid, there is risk of perforation
 - Principles in the management
-	- Definitive Treatment #gynobs-prof-ospe
+	- Definitive Treatment #obGyn-prof-OSPE
 		- Suction Evacuation
 	- Supportive Therapy
-	- Counseling for regular follow up
+	- Follow-up Regime #gyn-prof-card
 		- Advice
-			- avoid pregnancy / barrier method or OCP
-				- Reason : BHCG cannot be differentiated from remnant of molar pregnancy or due to new pregnancy
+			- avoid pregnancy / barrier method or OCP in the period of follow-up reason:: BHCG cannot be differentiated from remnant of molar pregnancy or due to new pregnancy
 		- Follow up
-			- duration : 1 year #gynobs-prof-ospe
+			- duration : 1 year #obGyn-prof-OSPE
+				- additional : 1 year, after treatment of choriocarcinoma
 			- Choriocarcinoma progression
-				- beta HCG  #gynobs-prof-ospe
+				- Serum ß-HCG (also urine ß-HCG)  #obGyn-prof-OSPE
 					- Every week until 3 consecutive negative BHCG (within 6-8 weeks)
 					- Monthly, for next 6 months (1 year)
 					- 3 Monthly, for next 6 months